What is a lifetime mortgage?

 With this option you take out a mortgage or extract a lump sum through the equity in your home and you make only the monthly interest repayments on the mortgage.

 You can also make capital repayments on an ad hoc basis.
 Making capital repayments will reduce the amount of interest being charged on the capital you owe as that capital is being reduced.
 The capital outstanding is then paid off at the end of your mortgage term by selling your home or by your beneficiaries or estate making the outstanding capital payment to the mortgage lender.

 An interest roll-up mortgage

-With this mortgage you can either get a lump sum mortgage through the equity in your home or to replace an existing mortgage.
+With this mortgage you can either get a lump sum mortgage through the equity in your home or you can use the lump sum lifetime mortgage to replace an existing mortgage.
 You can also be paid a regular amount over the term of your mortgage rather than a lump sum.
 With this method you don't make any monthly mortgage repayments but instead the interest you owe plus the capital is rolled up and paid at the end of the mortgage term upon your death or if you chose to sell the home prior.